nchristiny/nchristiny.github.io/_posts/2015-12-28-a-word-on-google-analytics.md

 - SEO
 - Google Analytics
 ---
-Spent a nice couple of weeks on holiday in Texas visiting Austin, San Antonio, and Del Rio.
+Spent a nice couple of weeks on holiday in Texas visiting Austin, San Antonio, and Del Rio<!-- more -->.

 In between catching up, eating, and general merrymaking, I learned a neat little trick to better interpret and protect Google Analytics (GA) data and traffic.